 We implemented both a traditional-caching system and a disk-directed-I/O system on a simulated MIMD multiprocessor (see below).
 We did not implement two-phase I/O because, as we discuss in Section 7.1, disk-directed I/O obtains all the benefits of two-phase I/O, and more.
-In this section, we describe our simulated implementation; more details can be found in [Kot94].
+In this section, we describe our simulated implementation.

 Files were striped across all disks, block by block.
 Each IOP served one or more disks, using one I/O bus.
 Each disk had a thread permanently running on its IOP, that controlled access to the disk.
+The disk thread corresponded with threads representing CP requests through a disk-request queue.